phaidra/phaidra/docs/docs/api.md

 ## Search

 PHAIDRA users Solr as it's search engine.
-You can query Solr via the <a href="https://localhost:8899/api/openapi#/search/post_search_select">/solr/select endpoint</a>.
-The parameters are the same as for the /select endpoint of Solr, see <a target="_blank" href="https://solr.apache.org/guide/solr/latest/query-guide/common-query-parameters.html">Solr common query parameters</a> for more information.
+You can query Solr via the [/solr/select endpoint](http://localhost:8899/api/openapi#/search/post_search_select).
+The parameters are the same as for the /select endpoint of Solr, see [Solr common query parameters](https://solr.apache.org/guide/solr/latest/query-guide/common-query-parameters.html) for more information.

 The return value is directly proxied from Solr too.